Sarah McCoy (soccer): North Carolina Courage

-After going undrafted in the 2023 NWSL Draft, McCoy joined the North Carolina Courage as a trialist in the 2023 preseason.
+After going undrafted in the 2023 NWSL Draft, McCoy joined the North Carolina Courage as a preseason trialist in February 2023.
 In June, she signed her first professional contract with the Courage as a national team replacement player during the 2023 FIFA Women's World Cup.
 She made her professional debut in a NWSL Challenge Cup game against the Orlando Pride on July 29, replacing Brianna Pinto in the 79th minute and assisting former college teammate Haley Hopkins's second goal in a 5–0 victory.
-She made one other appearance in the competition as part of the Courage's successful title defense.
+She made one additional appearance in the competition as the Courage successfully defended their Challenge Cup title.
 After being released in August, she re-signed with the Courage in September as an injury replacement player for Riley Jackson, staying the rest of the season.

 Canberra United

-In December 2023, McCoy signed with Australian A-League Women club Canberra United.
+In December 2023, McCoy moved to Australia to sign with A-League Women club Canberra United.
 She debuted for the club at halftime in a 2–0 loss to the Melbourne Victory on December 16.
-On January 6, 2024, she scored her first professional goal with a long-range strike to draw 3–3 with the Newcastle Jets.
+On January 6, 2024, she scored her first professional goal with a long-range equalizer in a 3–3 draw against the Newcastle Jets.
 She played in 16 games, starting 15, during the 2023–24 season.

-Spokane Zephyr FC
+Spokane Zephyr

-In May 2024, McCoy returned to the United States and joined the Spokane Zephyr before the USL Super League's inaugural 2024–25 season.
-On August 27, she appeared in the starting lineup of the club's inaugural game, a 1–1 draw with Fort Lauderdale United.
-She recorded her first professional assist on September 22, sending a free kick to Haley Thomas's diving header for the lone goal against DC Power FC in Zephyr's first win.
-After having just two wins at the winter break, Spokane found their groove in the spring, with McCoy being named in the Team of the Month in February and May 2025, and narrowly missed a playoff spot on tiebreakers.
+In May 2024, McCoy returned to the United States and joined the Spokane Zephyr before the USL Super League's inaugural season.
+On August 27, she started in the Zephyr's inaugural game as they drew 1–1 with Fort Lauderdale United.
+On September 22, she recorded her first professional assist in Zephyr's first-ever win, sending in a free kick for Haley Thomas's diving header for the lone goal against DC Power FC.
+After having just two wins at the winter break, Spokane found their groove in the spring, with McCoy being named in the Team of the Month in February and May 2025, as the club narrowly missed a playoff spot on tiebreakers.
 She was named in the All-League Second Team at the end of the season, having played every minute of the campaign and led the league in passes.

-McCoy was named Zephyr's captain before the 2025–26 season.
-She found success in the early part of Spokane's campaign, leading the USL Super League in clearances and being named to the USLS September Team of the Month.
+McCoy was named the Zephyr's captain before their second season.
+On February 11, 2026, she left the game with a first-half injury against Sporting JAX, coming off the field for the first time with the Zephyr.
+Two months later, she again subbed out injured in the first half against Fort Lauderdale United.
+She missed the last three games of the season as the Zephyr again narrowly missed a playoff berth on the final day of the season.
+The club folded after their second season.

+DC Power FC

+On July 7, 2026, it was announced that McCoy had joined fellow USL Super League club DC Power FC alongside former Zephyr teammate Emma Jaskaniec.